-As at 31st December, 2015, the aggregate carrying amount of the Group's property, plant and equipment is HK\$401,989,000 (2014: HK\$435,322,000).
+As at 31st December, 2016, the aggregate carrying amount of the Group's property, plant and equipment is HK\$426,770,000 (2015: HK\$401,989,000).
 Property, plant and equipment are first considered for impairment individually.
 If it is not possible to estimate the recoverable amount of the individual property, plant and equipment, the Group determines the recoverable amount of the CGU to which the property, plant and equipment belong.
 The recoverable amount is the higher of fair value less costs to sell and its value in use.
 The management considers that the recoverable amount of the relevant CGU to which the relevant assets belong is determined on the basis of the value in use calculation which is higher than its fair value less costs to sell.
 The value in use calculation requires the Group to estimate the future cash flows expected to arise from the CGU and a suitable discount rate.
 Where the future cash flows are less or more than expected, or changes in facts and circumstances which result in revisions of the estimated future cash flows, further impairment loss or reversal of impairment loss may arise.

-No impairment loss was recognised in 2015 and the accumulated impairment losses of the Group's property, plant and equipment at 31st December, 2015 is HK\$43,915,000 (2014: HK\$43,989,000).
-Details about impairment losses provided during the year are set out in note 17.
+As at 31st December, 2016, accumulated impairment losses of the Group's property, plant and equipment is HK\$36,965,000 (2015: HK\$43,915,000).
+Details about impairment losses provided during the year are set out in note